Spider Symbolism: Spiritual Meaning Of A Misunderstood Insect

 Spiders are often looked at as evil and pests.
-Many people don’t know that they have spiritual meaning to them and they aren’t necessarily bad omen.
+Many people don’t know that they have spiritual meaning to them and they aren’t necessarily a bad omen.
 There is great meaning to spiders and what they bring to the world.
-The spider and their web have much bearing on people and when we look for the symbolism associated with these creatures we will see many parallels between them and us.
+The spider and its web have much bearing on people and when we look for the symbolism associated with these creatures we will see many parallels between them and us.

 The spider is also a misunderstood creature.
 It has been the subject of many myths and legends, but in this blog post, we are going to focus on spiders as they pertain to symbolism.
 We will talk about what it means when you dream of spiders, how their presence can affect your life and some interesting facts about these amazing animals!

 Spiders represent many different things.
 Since these creatures are so misunderstood, it is difficult to pinpoint exactly what they symbolize for each person and situation.
 However, some of the most common interpretations include:

 - fear of being outsmarted or caught in an intricate web